 - Maintain indoor heat to a minimum of 50 degrees in freezing weather.
 This includes the interior of pump houses for homes on a well.
-Please put a space heater in your pump house.
+It is recommended that you use a space heater in your pump house.

 - Open the cabinet doors under the kitchen and bathroom sinks during especially cold nights.

-- Any exposed pipes (outdoors and not underground) should be drained of all water and wrapped to prevent freezing.
+- Drain exposed pipes (outdoors and not underground) or wrapped the to prevent freezing.